What is Evekeo ODT?

 Seek medical attention right away if you have symptoms of serotonin syndrome, such as: agitation, hallucinations, fever, sweating, shivering, fast heart rate, muscle stiffness, twitching, loss of coordination, nausea, vomiting, or diarrhea.

-Evekeo ODT can affect growth in children.
-Tell your doctor if your child is not growing at a normal rate while using this medicine.
+Evekeo ODT can affect growth.
+Tell your doctor if your child is not growing at a normal rate.

 Common side effects may include: